 The original Perfect Dark launched on the Nintendo 64 in 2000 and received acclaim for its phenomenal gameplay, excellent visuals and intuitive artificial intelligence.
 Even today, it’s frequently hailed as the gold standard for first-person shooters.
 And although the game did very well financially and critically, it only received one sequel in 2005: Perfect Dark Zero.
 It has been dormant since.

-However, after more than 15 years, we’re finally receiving a new Perfect Dark sequel helmed by Xbox’s newly-formed first-party development studio The Initiative.
+However, after more than 15 years, we’re finally receiving a new Perfect Dark sequel helmed by Xbox’s newly-formed first-party development studio The Initiative alongside Crystal Dynamics.
 Not only has Microsoft promised to provide a “AAAA” experience (whatever that means), but we’ve also received an exciting cinematic trailer to give a sense of what to expect from the game’s story and atmosphere.
-It’s most certainly one of the Xbox Series X’s most exciting exclusives.
+Although that AAAA branding also comes with the curious assistance being provided by Crystal Dynamics.
+Regardless, it’s most certainly one of the Xbox Series X’s most exciting exclusives.
 And if it does as well as some of the best PlayStation titles have, it could elevate our expectations for upcoming Xbox games.

 Here’s everything you need to know about Perfect Dark, including details on its release date, setting, story, gameplay and more.